sbacky/Webscraper/README.md

 # Webscraper

-The purpuse of this project is to query google and return a count of every word per page on a specified number of resulting pages per query.
+The purpuse of this project is to get a count of every word's occurance on a specified number of pages, determined by a google search.
 Arguments are passed from the command line.
-Does not differentiate bewtween singular and plural versions of words.
+Plural and singular versions of words are treated as different words.

 Current Version: